Xilinx/Vitis-Tutorials/Acceleration_Tutorial/Section_2-System_Setup/README.md

 To check Alveo cards on your system:

-Run a test on the card.
+Run a test on the card: